INGESTRE & TIXALL

 All local residents have been given their OS Map Reference for use when summoning the emergency services, and also encouraged to join the Data Link service whereby emergency contact information is kept in a small canister in their frig door.

-20. PLANNING APPLICATIONS
+21. PLANNING APPLICATIONS

+References to planning applications in agendas or minutes should give the applicants or landowners name.
 Any applications received after the agendas are sent out but before the Council meeting, will be discussed at the meeting.
 Councillors sending their apologies will be informed of these.

 Our general policy is to oppose any entirely new development, and to support reasonable alterations and extensions, and the re-use of old buildings.
 The Council supports the Dark Skies project and opposes excessive external lighting, especially lighting which is on permanently at night.